Transcript title

 4. Apply best practices of organization and collaboration for digital files.

-5. Use various lighting techniques to enhance visual storytelling.
+5. Use multiple lighting techniques to enhance visual storytelling.

 6. Use media-specific terminology to receive and provide feedback.